Japan Self-Defense Forces Service Ribbon: Requirements

-Types of cordons
+Types of Service Ribbons

-There are today 41 cordons.
-When the system for the defensive memorial cordon was established, there were only 15 cordons.
+There are today 41 ribbon bars.
+When the system for the Self-Defense Forces Service Ribbons was established, there were only 15 ribbon.
 They must be worn by ascending order.
-Male officials wear three cordons for each line, and female officials wear two cordons for each line.
-If the foreign Orders and/or decorations are awarded to officers, these take precedence over the cordons and are required to be placed above them.
+Male officials wear three ribbon bars for each line, and female officials wear two ribbon bars for each line.
+If the foreign orders and/or decorations are awarded to officers, these take precedence over the ribbon bars and are required to be placed above them.

-Some cordons (marked as grey) still exist, but it is impossible to meet their requirements as either the organizations in question have been abolished or the missions have been finished.
+Some ribbon bars (marked as grey) still exist, but it is impossible to meet their requirements as either the organizations in question have been abolished or the missions have been finished.

 Rules for multiple awardees

-If the same cordons are to be awarded for further actions officers qualified to receive them have to put gold or silver cherry blossoms on the cordons.
+If the same ribbon bars are to be awarded for further actions officers qualified to receive them have to put gold or silver cherry blossoms on the ribbon bars.